Ambrevar/dotfiles/README.md

 programs are installed) with as few modifications as possible.

-Most interesting parts include advanced configuration for Emacs, Mutt, and some interesting shell scripts like a video transcoding wrapper and a smart audio organizer using FFmpeg.
+Most interesting parts include advanced configuration for Emacs, Mutt, and some interesting shell scripts like a video transcoding wrapper using FFmpeg.

 --------------------------------------------------------------------------------
 Awesome